Purchases made through links earn us a small commission, at no extra cost to you.

 - Be considerate of other hikers by not eating your lunch in the best photo spot.
 Let everyone have a chance to get a picture of the two lakes below without strangers blocking the view.

-What to Bring: Sturdy hiking shoes with ankle support are recommended because of the trail’s steep grade in places and rocky, uneven terrain.
+Gear and What to Bring: Sturdy hiking shoes with ankle support are recommended because of the trail’s steep grade in places and rocky, uneven terrain.
 Hiking poles are also recommended to provide support going up and down the steep gully to the summit.
 Without them, you might have to “scramble” and use tree branches and roots for support.

 - The weather can change quickly in the mountains so come prepared with layers and rain gear.